 Viewing Warehouse Stocks

-There will be times that you will need to view detailed information for a specific warehouse.
+There will be times when you will need to view detailed information for a specific warehouse.
 For this, you will need to access the stocks page.
-In the warehouse screen, select the warehouse you would like to view the stocks for.
+In the warehouse screen, select the warehouse for which you want to view the stocks.
 The “Stocks” button will appear at the top of the screen.
-On the stocks screen, listed is the information on the products that have been assigned to that warehouse.
+On the stocks screen is the information on the products that have been assigned to that warehouse.

 Number: Product Number.

 Commodity Group: Commodity Group the product has been assigned to.

 Inventory Expenses: This represents the true cost of the current on-hand inventory.
 The figure is based on the average purchase price and the on-hand quantity.